jacky1999cn2000/missing-manual-for-css3/chapter10/readme.md

   }
  ```

- You can also use percentages when you want to use the same set of CSS proper- ties for di erent parts of the animation.
+ You can also use percentages when you want to use the same set of CSS properties for different parts of the animation.
 For example, say you want to animate the background color again, but this time go from yellow to blue to orange to blue to orange to red.
 Blue and orange appear twice, so instead of writing their background- color properties multiple times, you can instead do this:
  ```
    @keyframes glow {
         from {